dougmb/diveplay/README.md

 # DivePlay

 A browser-based media player that lives in your folders and works with your local files.
 One single HTML file.
-Put it anywhere and it will work.
+Put it anywhere.

+- Needing to add some codecs

 ## Download